 - Determine your ideal audience and categorize the platforms they’re active on.
 Don’t focus on Twitter if your target audience eats, drink and sleep TikTok.

-- Be more visible on social media by being a bit more active interacting and sharing interesting posts and original content to your feeds.
+- Be more visible on social media by being a bit more active in interacting and sharing interesting posts and original content to your feeds.

 Let me talk about this little-known tool that has helped us share our content over 5,000 times on social media in just 3 months.

 We started using Quuu Promote about three months ago.
-And so far, 10 of our articles have been shared by real people over 6,649 times on Twitter, Facebook and LinkedIn!
+And so far, 10 of our articles have been shared by real people over 6,649 times on Twitter, Facebook, and LinkedIn!
 And those shares have had over 2,169 click-throughs to our blog.
 Simply amazing, if you ask me.
 The tool is not free, but it’s money well spent.

 Creating a Twitter account has done wonders for increasing the traffic and engagement I receive on my blog.
 I connected with over 1,000 followers in less than one month (and 6k followers in less than four months).

 While follower count is only a number and engagement is more beneficial, you will likely receive more engagement if you have more followers – if you play your cards right, of course.
 Fostering these genuine connections will make a positive impact on your blog.
-Not to mention, you will make incredible friends and be able to learn from them.
+Not to mention, you will make incredible friends and learn from them.

 29. Blog commenting